Thought Gibraltar was little Britain in the sun? Then think again.

 Dinner & dancing at La Sala

-Service in La Sala was excellent despite it being pretty full, the house wine we ordered came straight away.
+Service in La Sala was excellent despite it being pretty full, drinks were served straight away.
 For dinner we went for a classic Prawn Pil Pil and Chateaubriand to share.

 The restaurant was full to bursting by 9.30pm and while we tucked into our starter a male and female soul singing duo took to the stage entertaining diners with some great soulful classics.